gleitz/howdoi/README.rst

 -  Requires Python <= 2.7 (pull requests for a Python 3 version certainly accepted)
 -  Requires `PyQuery <http://pypi.python.org/pypi/pyquery>`_
+-  A Windows executable with the howdoi application `is available here <https://dl.dropbox.com/u/101688/website/misc/howdoi.exe>`_.
 -  Special thanks to Rich Jones
    (`@miserlou <https://github.com/miserlou>`_) for the idea

 Troubleshooting
 ---------------

-You might get an error message like this when installing using brew:
+You might get the following error when installing with Homebrew:

 ::